Duke Decter: Later career

 Thirty years after the debut of Decter's south Florida band F, a 2014 edition of the Miami New Times voted F one of Miami's Best Hardcore Bands of All Time.
 Urged by punk luminary Bill Bartell, the band re-united to record two new songs, later released as a four-song 7-inch vinyl EP entitled None Dare Call It Treason which consisted of F covering the Germs "Land of Treason" and the Seeds "Gypsy Play His Drums", plus two songs by Decter's newly created solo project the Duke Decter Army.
 Also in 2013, the band's original 1983 release "You Are An EP" regained popularity with several vinyl and CD re-releases of the record including a double CD discography titled Burn The World into Ashes And Sweep It Under The Kitchen Rug (see discography).

 Following a permanent hearing loss incident, Decter put down his guitar and began a podcast titled The Proving Ground with UFC fight legend David Tank Abbott, whom he had previously met and interviewed while producing Huntington Street Television in the late 1990s in Huntington Beach, California.
 The podcast quickly garnered media coverage in Rolling Stone, Esquire, and Time after Tank suggested putting up $500,000 of his own money to fight Ronda Rousey, a woman, with the rules being that "when I beat her she has to make me a sandwich."
 Decter recorded a song with Abbott during this period which was included in the third episode of the podcast, "Put Your Hand in the Hand", with Decter playing guitar and Abbott attempting lead vocals.
-The podcast was short-lived, as Decter struggled with hearing loss and Abbott suffered a motorcycle accident.
-On the heels of the success of The Proving Ground with Tank Abbott podcast, Decter was picked up by the non-partisan political activist group U.S. Term Limits, and began producing the No Uncertain Terms podcast, featuring updates concerning the grass-roots term limits movement in the US, whose primary focus is to limit the number of years served by all members of Congress.

-In 2020, Decter was featured in two separate episodes of Cornette's Drive-Thru, a popular weekly podcast hosted by professional wrestling career veteran Jim Cornette with song submissions that featured Decter on guitar and vocals.